 Myofunctional therapy is about assisting the function of all of the facial muscles.
 This includes your cheeks, your lips, and your tongue.
 In fact, these functions have been linked right back to whether a patient was breast fed or not as a child.

 Myofunctional therapy combines physical therapy exercises to improve the bite, breathing, and facial posture of those with orofacial myofunctional disorders (OMDs).
 The treatment will be customised based on the patient’s age and symptoms.

 Myofunctional disorders can also impact and damage your oral health.
 The disorder can lead to tooth decay and gum disease as abnormal lip, tongue and jaw position can influence regular tongue activity and saliva flow.
 Saliva flow is extremely important to fight bacteria and plaque in the mouth

 Myofunctional disorders occur when tongue position interferes with your oral and facial structures, development, and function.
 Common causes of orofacial myofunctional disorders include:

 - Chronic thumb-sucking or extended pacifier/ bottle use

 - Orofacial muscular and structural differences

 Orofacial myofunctional disorders can impact breastfeeding, chewing, swallowing, and talking.

 Tongue ties, and the importance of tongue posture

-If a tongue tie is present, it may be necessary to refer the patient to a specialist to address their tongue tie before any exercises which address their function can be commenced.
+If a tongue tie is present, it may be required to refer the patient to a specialist to address their tongue tie prior to any exercises which will help their functionality.